 We are so pleased to fully support UK based independent vegan companies.
 The first to launch in February 2021, is the very ethical company Hownd who took 2 years to produce a very palatable and 100% balanced tinned food – Hownd Hearty Quinoa and Pumpkin Casserole.

-We are so excited about their dry Superfood which is due to launch in July, as it will be the very first UK produced vegan dog food that contains all the essential nutrients in it, as well as containing plant-based Vit D3.
+We are so excited about their dry Superfood, as it is the very first UK produced vegan dog food that contains all the essential nutrients in it, as well as containing plant-based Vit D3.

 Freshly made vegan dog foods launching in the UK

-We are DoGood is an independent UK-owned business which will be producing the first freshly made vegan dog food in the UK!
+We are DoGood is an independent UK-owned business producing the first freshly made vegan dog food in the UK!
 We are so impressed with the owner Steve Hutchins who has managed to fund the company on his own and start it from scratch whilst ensuring that the food is 100% balanced with tasty superfoods as well as having plant-based Vit D3.
-They are due to launch this month so watch this space, and sign up today if you do not have the time to homecook for your dog.
-(We have signed up and cannot wait to let Ruff taste-test this food!)
+Definitely worth supporting if you cannot find the time to homecook!

 The developments continue with plant-based feeding in our dogs!